null

 Chun Fen (纯粉) Extract Powder:

-Chun Fen extract powders are highly concentrated, full-spectrum herbal extracts processed into a pure powder form, often standardized at a 50:1 ratio.
-These extracts retain the complete profile of the herb’s active constituents and are used in CCM for their potent therapeutic benefits.
-Chun Fen powders provide a convenient and efficient way to integrate the healing properties of herbs into daily wellness routines or clinical treatments.
+Chun Fen extract powders are highly concentrated, full-spectrum herbal preparations crafted into a pure and potent powder.
+Typically standardized at a 50:1 ratio, these extracts preserve the complete range of the herb’s active compounds, ensuring their therapeutic integrity.
+In Classical Chinese Medicine, Chun Fen powders are valued for their powerful healing properties and practical versatility.
+They offer an efficient way to incorporate the benefits of traditional herbs into daily wellness practices or clinical treatments, bridging tradition with modern convenience.

 Classical Chinese Medicine (CCM):